GRA0007/mcdiscordstatus/README.md

-# mcstatusbot-benji
+# Simple Minecraft Discord status bot

+Just polls a Minecraft server periodically and displays the server status as a game in Discord.

 ## Setup

+1. Install Node
-1. Run `yarn` to install dependencies
+2. Install Yarn and run `yarn` in this folder to install dependencies
-2. Edit `config.json` with config
+3. Rename `config.json.example` to `config.json` and edit with config
-3. Run `node index.js` to start the bot
+4. Run `node index.js` to start the bot